Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Main result: Hanson-Wright inequality for sparse sketches

-At a high level, Theorem \ref{t:main} states that as $k$ goes to infinity, the total variation distance of $\xbt$ from a certain family of sub-gaussian distributions goes to zero.
-Using the total variation distance to measure central limit behavior (instead of, say, the Wasserstein distance) is unusual because of how strong of a guarantee it requires.
-This is possible here because we are comparing to a sub-gaussian distribution, instead of directly to a Gaussian.
-To highlight the benefits of our approach, recall that small total variation distance means that we can couple the $k$-gaussianized sample $\xbt$ with a scaled sub-gaussian sample $\Sigmabt^{1/2}\z$ so that they are identical with probability $1-\delta$.
-Using a union bound, we can do the same for a collection of $k$-gaussianized samples $\xbt_1,...,\xbt_n$.
-This effectively allows us to transfer any property that holds with high probability for the sub-gaussian random design $\Z\Sigmabt^{1/2}$ to the $k$-gaussianized design $\Xbt$.
-The only caveat in this reduction is that the covariance matrix gets slightly distorted in the process, but both this distortion and the failure probability are controlled by $\delta$ which can be made negligibly small.
-We illustrate this argument in Section~\ref{s:app-less} when we apply the result to LESS embeddings.
-In Section \ref{s:lower}, we establish that our result is nearly tight: There are distributions for which we need to gaussianize $k=\Omega(M^2)$ samples to obtain $\xbt$ that is $\delta$-close to an $O(1)$-sub-gaussian sample in the sense of Theorem \ref{t:main}, even for $\delta=\Omega(1)$.
-This, up to logarithmic factors, matches our upper bound of $\tilde O(M^2)$ samples.
+\end{theorem} \begin{remark} Recall that when $p_i\approx_{O(1)}\ell_i(\A)/d$ (i.e., approximate leverage score sampling), then $\mu=\Theta(d)$ in Theorem~\ref{c:less-embeddings}, so the lower bound matches our upper bound up to logarithmic factors for leverage score sampling and LESS embeddings.
+In Appendix~\ref{a:lower} we show an even stronger result, lower bounding the sub-gaussian norm $\|\cdot\|_{\psi_2}$ instead of the Hanson-Wright constant $K$, so that $\Z$ cannot be a sub-gaussian design even in this weaker sense (see Figure~\ref{f:hierarchy} for comparison). \end{remark} To demonstrate the benefits of our main results, recall that small total variation distance, namely $d_{\tv}(\S\A,\frac1{\sqrt n}\Z\Sigmabt^{1/2})\leq\delta$, means that we can couple the sketch $\S\A$ with the sub-gaussian design so that they are identical with probability $1-\delta$.
+This effectively allows us to transfer any property that holds with high probability for the sub-gaussian design to a property that holds for the sketch.
+The only caveat is that the covariance matrix gets slightly distorted in the process, but both this distortion and the failure probability are controlled by $\delta$ which can be made negligibly small.
+We use this in Section~\ref{s:apps} to show new guarantees for sparse sketches in least squares and Lasso regression.